 Next question you’re probably asking yourself is what on earth is a healing crisis?
 A healing crisis refers to any worsening conditions that come from a change in diet or treatment.

 The belief is that once these symptoms subside, only then will a person start to feel better.
 However, in some cases, those symptoms never resolve themselves.

 When it comes to probiotics, they can contain dairy-based allergens.
-This can trigger a person’s auto-immune responses and disrupt the balance.
+This can trigger a person’s auto-immune responses and disrupt the nutrient balance.